A painting on Amate paper

 RSVP today!

 We invite you to the Great Hall at the Utah Museum of Fine Arts for a free opening reception for the long-awaited exhibition salt 16.
-Grab a mocktail, meet emerging contemporary artist Arleene Correa Valencia, and mingle in the galleries!
+Mingle in the galleries, grab a mocktail in the Great Hall, and meet emerging contemporary artist Arleene Correa Valencia!

 salt 16: Arleene Correa Valencia features a new series of portraits that capture the complex experience of migration across the Mexico-United States border.
 The figures are embroidered and painted on handmade Amate, a traditional paper made with tree bark by expert artists and collaborators in Mexico.
 Each portrait includes reflective fabrics and discarded clothing that closely mimic original family photographs, stitching together the story of Correa Valencia’s family over the past three generations.